marcbelletre/acf-rrule/readme.txt

 This plugin allows you to create recurring rules within a single ACF field.

 Just add a RRule field in an ACF field group and use the interface to create a period like you would do in any agenda.
-The field will automatically generate the corresponding RRule string and save every single date in database.
-You can then query all the dates with a single call to the `get_field()` function.
+The field will automatically generate the corresponding RRule string and save it in database.
+You can then retrieve all the dates for the period with a single call to the `get_field()` function.

 == Installation ==